AstralEmperor/Application/README.md

-# Web application for display and posting of Pictures
+# A prototype of Web Application for selling fruits and vegetables

 ## THIS APP IS STILL WORK IN PROGRESS!

 ## Introduction:
 An application that started as Internship on BS-Computer private firm, which was further developed by me with added functionality.
 This app was made in VScode IDE and tested using Live Server extension.
-Made for further practice of JS (fetch API, While method etc).
+Made for further practice of JS (fetch API,ASYNC, While method etc).
-Design copyrights belong to BS computer.
+Initial design belongs to BS computer, but was additionally improved and changed by me

 ## Use of this app:
-This app is used for posting, commenting and deleting items.
-Reaching for database for info and search function based on name,date,login status.
-Users can register and login and each user has a Role which gives him certain permissions to view,edit or change and add data.
+This app is used for selling and posting of fruits and vegetables.
+Reaching for json database for info and search function based on name,date,login status.
+Users can login,view or send requests.

 ## Tehnologies used:
     - HTML